pfizer-opensource/sit2standpy/README.md

 # pysit2stand
-Python based module framework for detecting sit-to-stand transitions
+Python based framework for detecting sit-to-stand transitions using acceleration from a lumbar mounted sensor.